Read next

 If you can’t make the time to do your own search or would rather someone else do the legwork, you can reach out to a seasoned estate agent – one with experience in property development.

-When it comes to finding an estate agent, you want to have a detailed plan for acquisition and development.
+When it comes to finding a trustworthy estate agent, you want to have a detailed plan for acquisition and development.
 Because estate agents are a common resource, they tend to be surrounded by a trusted circle of developers, and breaking into that group can be difficult.
 That’s why it’s important to prove your worth to the agent right away.

 For example, you can promise them a piece of the pie once you start developing on the land in question; and if you have a plot in mind, you can show them the site to whet their appetite.
 You should also be ready to hear their pitches if they have any.